btcpayserver/btcpayserver-doc/docs/WooCommerce.md

 Please ensure that you meet the following requirements before installing this plugin.

 - PHP version 7.4 or newer
-- The curl, gd, intl, json, and mbstring PHP extensions are available
+- The cURL, gd, intl, json, and mbstring PHP extensions are available
 - A WooCommerce website ([Installation instructions](https://woocommerce.com/document/installing-uninstalling-woocommerce/) or [directly on BTCPay Server](#deploying-woocommerce-from-btcpay-server))
 - You have a BTCPay Server version 1.3.0 or later, either [self-hosted](/Deployment/README.md) or [hosted by a third-party](/Deployment/ThirdPartyHosting.md)
 - [You've a registered account on the instance](./RegisterAccount.md)